whyboris/karma-helpful-reporter/README.md

       // suppress the error report at the end of the test run
       suppressErrorReport: true, // default is false

-      // suppress the red background on errors in the error
+      // suppress the red background on errors
-      // report at the end of the test run
+      // in the error report at the end of the test run
+      // any line not containing `node_modules` is highlighted
       suppressErrorHighlighting: true, // default is false

       // increase the number of rainbow lines displayed